-Or this babe, still infant crying, shadows of the cross were lying.
-Well, this Christmas Eve, I'd like to speak for a moment and focus on just these couple of verses where Peter speaks about Jesus' death on the tree, as he calls the cross.
+Choose a name for Jesus Wisdomus Bow Well, this Christmas Eve, I'd like to speak for a moment and focus on just these couple of verses where Peter speaks about Jesus' death on the tree, as he calls the cross.

 And he tells us that the coming of Jesus into the world means that we have a sin bearer so perfect that he can bring us restoration forever.
 The restoration of true humanity and true human life as it was meant to be and as God created human life to be before we spoiled it so bitterly for ourselves by our rebellion against God.

-That's what the Bible calls sin.
-Rebellion against God.
+That's what the Bible calls sin, rebellion against God.
 So three things then that the apostle of Christ, Peter, clearly tells us in these two verses about why Jesus came into the world at that first Christmas.

-[ 10:19 ] I wonder if you'll look with me at this Christmas Eve, just so that whatever your own beliefs are, whatever your thoughts are, you'll be able to know for sure what the Bible itself tells us about Jesus.
+[ 35:10 ] I wonder if you'll look with this with me at this Christmas Eve, just so that whatever your own beliefs are, whatever your thoughts are, you'll be able to know for sure what the Bible itself tells us about Jesus.

 Then you'll know what you're either accepting or rejecting.
 You'll examine the primary evidence.
 And that's what we want to make our judgments on, isn't it?
-First thing then that Peter says, Jesus came into the world to bring us healing.

-The true healing of ultimate reconciliation for humanity.
+First thing then that Peter says, Jesus came into the world to bring us healing, the true healing of ultimate reconciliation for humanity.

 He came to bring us healing from the darkness of sin's night and from the curse of what he calls unrighteousness.
 By his wounds, you have been healed.

 Now, he's clearly not speaking here about medical matters, physical healing in that sense.
 Peter's alluding to the Old Testament prophet Isaiah, whom we've heard, who famously spoke of God's anointed servant who would come and suffer for his people's healing.